LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 NEW_UPDATE__09_02_18: Send section was implemented.
 Is switched on/off by pressing fader_button_2.
 Also some constant colours were replaced.
 Getting the color of tracks was implemented.
 It is  switched on/off by pressing fader_button_3

+NEW_UPDATE__11_02_18:  Master_button indication after device is switched off/on has been fixed.
+Switch between modes has been fixed.
+Quantize has been implemented (press Master,then fb_6).
+Keybindings have been changed:
+Master_btn__off: fb1 - Device, fb2 - send,  fb3 - none, fb4 - Layout, fb5,6,7,8 - as usual.
+Master_btn__off: fb1 - Cut, fb2 - copy,  fb3 - none, fb4 - Color, fb5 - none, fb6 - quantize, fb7,8 - as usual.